bseltz-cohesity/scripts/python/backupNow/README.md

 * -e, --enable: enable a paused job before running, then disable when done
 * -w, --wait: wait for backup run to complete and report result
 * -t, --backupType: choose one of kRegular, kFull or kLog backup types.
 Default is kRegular (incremental)

+## Using -o (--objectname) Parameter

+If the -o parameter is omitted, all objects within the specified job are backed up.
+To select specific objects to backup, us the -o parameter.
+The format of the object name varies per object type.
+For example:

+-o myvm1 (VM)
+-o oracle1.mydomain.net/testdb (Oracle)
+-o sql1.mydomain.net/MSSQLSERVER/proddb (SQL)